Minnesota has agreed to new contract terms with Richard Pitino, Marlene Stollings and Jessica Allister

 In her first year with the Gophers, Allister pushed her squad to improve every day by maintaining a strong work ethic on the playing field and in the classroom.
 The results couldn't be ignored, as the team nearly doubled its win total from the previous year and finished the 2011 campaign with a 31-24 overall record.
 Minnesota also improved its Big Ten win total from two in 2010 to nine in 2011.
 Allister's 15-game jump in the win column was only matched nationally by 11 other Division I schools.

-Malisa Barnes also earned 2011 All-Big Ten honors after leading Minnesota with a .433 batting average (.423 in conference play) - a figure that was 22nd in the country and third on Minnesota's single-season record list.
-Walker received All-Big Ten honors following the 2012 season by recording a team-best .380 batting average, which is the best batting average for a freshman in shool history.
+Malisa Barnes also earned 2011 All-Big Ten honors after leading Minnesota with a .433 batting average (.423 in conference play), a figure that was 22nd in the country and third on Minnesota's single-season record list.
+In 2012, Walker received All-Big Ten honors by recording a team-best .380 batting average, the best batting average for a freshman in school history.

-The Nacogdoches, Texas native served as an assistant at Oregon in 2010 when she helped coach the Ducks to one of their best seasons in program history, including their first-ever Super Regional berth.
+The Nacogdoches, Texas native served as an assistant at Oregon in 2010 when she helped coach the Ducks to one of their best seasons in program history, including their first-ever super regional berth.
 While in Eugene, Allister assisted in all aspects of the softball program with an emphasis on hitting, catching and outfielders.
-Off the field, Allister acted as recruiting and travel coordinator, as well as serving as the program's primary contact for admissions, compliance and eligibility.
+Off the field, Allister acted as recruiting and travel coordinator, as well as serving as the program's primary contact for admissions, compliance, and eligibility.

-As a player, Allister put together one of Stanford's all-time great careers by earning All-America honors as a senior in 2004 and leading the Cardinal to a pair of Women's College World Series appearances (2001, 2004).
+As a player, Allister put together one of Stanford's all-time great careers by earning All-America honors as a senior in 2004 and leading the Cardinal to a pair of Women's College World Series appearances (2001 and 2004).
 A three-time All-Pac-10 honoree and a four-year starter, Allister owns Stanford's career records for games played (266) and fielding percentage (.994).
 She also ranks among the program's top 10 for career hits, doubles, home runs, runs batted in, slugging percentage and putouts.
 As a final accolade for her college career, Allister was named the 2004 Stanford Conference Female Athlete of the Year.

 Allister graduated from Stanford in 2004 with a degree in economics and played professionally as a member of the New England Riptide of the National Pro Fastpitch League in 2004 and 2005.